learnwithalfred/portfolio-website/report.md

 ### Page titles

-Is everything ok, not issue found.
+No issue found.

 ### Images text alternatives

+Don't have images.
+Not issue found.
-Don't have images, not issue found.
-When you will add an image use alt.
+When you add an image use alt.

 ### Headings

-Is everyhing ok, not issue found.
+Not issue found.

 ### Contrast

-You may change the color of the headings
+No Issues found

+### Resize

+Fix issues with page scrolling when zooming

+## Interaction

+No issues found

+## Moving content

+No issues found
+There is no moving content in code

+## Multimedia

+No issues found